Joseph in Islam: Plot against him

 Yusuf being lowered into a well by his brothers from a Persian 1577 Qiṣaṣ al-Anbiyāʾ manuscript.

-The Qur'an continues with Joseph's brothers plotting to kill him: "In Joseph and his brothers are signs for those who seek answers" (Qur'an, 12:7).
-Joseph's brothers said about him: "He is more loved by our father than we are, and we are a group.
+The Qur'an continues with Yusuf's brothers plotting to kill him: "In Yusuf and his brothers are signs for those who seek answers" (Qur'an, 12:7).
+Yusuf's brothers said about him: "He is more loved by our father than we are, and we are a group.
 Our father is in clear error.
-Let us kill Joseph or cast him to the ground, so that your father's face will be toward you, and after him you will be a community of the truthful".
-One brother argued against killing him and suggested throwing him into a well, said to be Jubb Yusif (جب يوسف); a caravan might rescue and enslave him: "Slay not Joseph, but if ye must do something, throw him down to the bottom of the well: he will be picked up by some caravan of travelers".
+Let us kill Yusuf or cast him to the ground, so that your father's face will be toward you, and after him you will be a community of the truthful".
+One brother argues against killing him and suggests throwing him into a well (said to be Jubb Yusif (جب يوسف)), where a caravan might rescue and enslave him: "Slay not Yusuf, but if ye must do something, throw him down to the bottom of the well: he will be picked up by some caravan of travelers".
 Islamic scholar Mujahid ibn Jabr identifies the brother as Simeon.
-Another scholar, al-Suddi, identifies him as Judah; Qatadah writes that it was the eldest, Reuben: Scholars suggest that Joseph may have been as young as twelve when he was thrown into the well.
+Another scholar, al-Suddi, identifies him as Judah, and Qatada ibn al-Nu'man writes that it was the eldest, Reuben.
+Scholars suggest that Yusuf may have been as young as twelve when he was thrown into the well.
 He would live to be 110 or 120.

-The brothers ask their father to let them take Joseph into the desert to play, and promised to watch him.
-Jacob hesitates, aware of their resentment towards their brother.
-Jacob's excuse is that a wolf (ذئب) might hurt him while they are not paying attention.
-The brothers insist in their strength, calling themselves losers if they are not able to protect Joseph.
-With their father convinced, they throw Joseph into a well.
-They return with a blood-stained shirt, saying that he had been attacked by a wolf, but Jacob does not believe them.
+The brothers ask their father to let them take Yusuf into the desert to play, and promise to watch him.
+Yaqub hesitates, aware of their resentment towards their brother.
+Yaqub's excuse is that a wolf (ذئب) might hurt him while they are not paying attention.
+The brothers insist on their strength, calling themselves losers if they are not able to protect Yusuf.
+With their father convinced, they throw Yusuf into a well.
+They return with a blood-stained shirt, saying that he had been attacked by a wolf, but unlike in the biblical narrative, Yaqub does not believe them.